willfindlay/honors-thesis/thesis/thesis.md

 This is thanks in part to theoretical limitations on what we can actually prove;
 a famous example is the halting problem described by Turing circa 1937 [@turing37].
-This difficulty is further compounded by stricter requirements for safety in the context of an eBPF program; in fact, the problem that we are effectively trying to solve is one of *untrusted* code running in the kernel, an implicitly trusted environment.
+This difficulty is further compounded by stricter requirements for safety in the context of an eBPF program; in particular, we don't want BPF programs to crash or otherwise damage the kernel.

 To illustrate the importance of this problem of safety with respect to eBPF, let us consider a simple example.
 We will again consider the halting problem described above.
 Suppose we have two eBPF programs, program $A$ and program $B$, that each hook onto a mission-critical kernel function (`schedule()`, for example).
 The only difference between these two programs is that program $A$ always terminates, while program $B$ runs forever without stopping.
-Program $B$ effectively constitutes a denial of service attack [@hussain03] on our system, intentional or otherwise; allowing untrusted users to load this code into our kernel spells immediate disaster for our system.
+What this means in practice is that the call to `schedule()` will never succeed, and program $B$ effectively constitutes a denial of service attack [@hussain03] on our system, intentional or otherwise; allowing untrusted users to load this code into our kernel spells immediate disaster for our system.

 <!-- TODO: add something about memory access here -->
+By the same token, unbounded memory access attempts within a BPF program may permit buffer overflows, which may in turn be manipulated to gain arbitrary code execution in kernelspace [@chen11] (the kind that actually *can* damage the system).
+In order to aid static analysis of memory access, the verifier prohibits memory access using registers with unbounded values.
+For example, accessing an array with induction variable $i$ in a `for` loop would be prohibited unless it could be shown that this variable's set of possible values exists within a memory-safe range.

 While we have established that verifying the safety of eBPF programs is an important problem to solve, the question remains as to whether it is *possible* to solve.